Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes all regular file with a .js extension
+script that counts the number of directories and sub-directories in the current directory